 Examples of resourceful servants abound and make for saints.
-This time of liturgical year from September to November, we celebrate the lives of the most powerful saints, that lead to All Saints and All Souls day.
+This time of liturgical year from September to November, we celebrate the lives of the most potent saints, that lead to All Saints and All Souls day.

 This Tuesday is the feast day of the most beloved, and perhaps the single most influential saint, who still touches the minds and hearts of millions.
-Of course, I’m referring to Saint Francis of Assisi, a saint for all people whatever Christian denomination or spiritual background.
-Francis is remembered in legend and stories that grow the gospel of Jesus like the mustard seed.
+Of course, I’m referring to Saint Francis of Assisi, a saint for all people, whatever Christian denomination or spiritual background.
+Francis is remembered in legend and stories that grow the gospel of Jesus, like the mustard seed.